 With a decade of wealth management experiences, I summarize the 3 inner challenges that you must face when investing for retirement.
 If you can overcome these 3 “In”s, you have won half of the battle.

-The old adage “a journey of a thousand miles begins with a single step” certainly applies to being invest-ready, but have you make that critical first step?
+The old adage “a journey of a thousand miles begins with a single step” certainly applies to be invest-ready, but have you make that critical first step?

 Many people, including those who work in the financial industry, have spent hundreds of hours reading financial news, books and blogs, attending courses, and they have yet put a single dime into the investment market.
 Their reason?